 In some business settings, changing a price based on who you are, or refusing to sell you a product, would be discriminatory, if not illegal.

 But “dynamic” pricing is creeping into our lives beyond the travel industry.
 Remember your last trip to the grocery store?
 Maybe they offered a special price based on your “club” membership in the grocery store’s loyalty program, or a two-for-one offer — members only.

 It’s every revenue manager’s fantasy to be able to charge a price that’s based on who you are, and what you’re willing to pay, and believe me, that day is coming.

 I’m not surprised at any of these answers, although I’m a little taken aback that any company would refused to rent a car to anyone based on their nationality.
 I tried to duplicate that result on the site, but couldn’t.

-None of the car rental companies I spoke with would answer the allegation that they stopped certain travelers from renting their cars, although that isn’t necessarily illegal.
+None of the car rental companies my advocacy team and I spoke with would answer the allegation that they stopped certain travelers from renting their cars.
+Although that isn’t necessarily illegal.
 Just try to rent a car if you’re under 25 or have a questionable DMV record.
 Your rental company might tell you it’s “out” of cars, too, or turn you down flat.

 The real question is: Should that kind of discrimination — er, I mean, dynamic pricing — be allowed here in the United States, a country that takes great pride in its egalitarian values?